sumanthn15/Local-Multimodal-AI-Chat/README.md

 # Local Multimodal AI Chat
 ## Getting Started

-You can follow my [YouTube-Video](https://youtu.be/eNwvAdem4vo) on setting up the repository on Linux or Windows.

 To get started with Local Multimodal AI Chat, clone the repository and follow these simple steps:

 ### Easiest and Preferred Method: Docker Compose